Skip to main content Skip to footer

 D'Addario NYXL Super Light Electric Guitar Strings

-On the other hand, tension affects tone, with lower tension being warmer, with less attack, and higher tension being brighter, with a sharper attack.
-So, changing string gauge for lower or higher tension (lighter or heavier strings) you can do some fine tuning on your tonal characteristics.
-A short scale guitar, like a Fender Jaguar or a Gretsch Streamliner with heavy strings on it, for example, can provide a piano-like bass with seriously twang on the upper strings.
+On the other hand, tension affects tone, with lower tension being warmer with less attack, and higher tension being brighter with a sharper attack.
+So, changing string gauge for lower or higher tension (lighter or heavier strings) can do some fine-tuning on your tonal characteristics.
+A short-scale guitar, like a Fender Jaguar or a Gretsch Streamliner with heavy strings on it, for example, can provide a piano-like bass with serious twang on the upper strings.

 Although for years it’s been popular to say that “a string is a string is a string,” there are plenty of differences in string materials.
 From subtle differences in the alloy steel wire used in plain strings to the size and shape of the core of wound strings and material of the wire used to wrap those cores, many factors contribute to making different manufacturers strings stand apart from each other.